David-Gallivan/dpgrsa/README.md

     technically prevent the precision from being arbitrary.
 For ordinary cryptographic purposes, they should never overflow, but it might be good to convert these to mpz types just in case.
+ - The public key exponent should be made chooseable, or at least its length should; currently, it is 65537.
+So n has to be bigger.
+ - The length of p and q should be able to be chosen in binary as well as in decimal digits.